oneoaas-golib/bosun/docs/definitions.md

 (TODO: Document auto down sampling behavior)

 (TODO: Document SVG vs PNG depending on interface vs email)

+#### notNil(value) bool

+Type: Global

+notNil returns true if the value is nil.
+This is only meant to be used with error checking on Context-Bound functions